 When the pads are removed in the morning they are claimed to have absorbed toxins from your body.
 They are often found to be smelly and discoloured.

 You will find a lot of mixed opinions on this.
-Certainly the procedure is effortlessly easy and rather unlikely to me at least as a detox technique.
+Certainly the procedure is effortlessly easy and seems rather unlikely to work to me at least, as a detox technique.

 But this is something we would all love to be effective!